Teleport Blog - An Engineer’s Perspective on Onboarding - Oct 21, 2021

 An external perspective on onboarding

-One of the major themes of that conversation centered on the impact of the access plane on simplifying & securing the onboarding process.
+One of the major themes of that conversation centered on the impact of the access platform on simplifying & securing the onboarding process.

 “With Teleport, we can onboard people quickly and have assurance that they’re going to be able to access only the systems we intend them to,” says Loria, “Fast and easy onboarding is something that we need to get right.
 We could have built our own secure access team to do this.
 With Teleport, I don’t think we need to do that.”